 Non-means tested benefits can include benefits for people with children, contributory benefits for those seeking work or unable to work.
 It also includes disability benefits (see section below).

 There are benefits you may be entitled to as a result of illness or disability.

 You can no longer make a new claim for Income-related Employment and Support Allowance unless you are entitled to the severe disability premium.
 It has been replaced by Universal Credit.
 But if you have paid enough National Insurance Contributions you may be able to claim 'New Style' ESA.

 Employment and Support Allowance is a benefit for people who have limited capability for work because of illness or disability.
 There are two types of ESA:

-1.Contributory ESA (C-ESA) is not means tested.
+1.Contributory ESA or 'New Style' ESA is not means tested.
 You need to have paid enough National Insurance contributions, or qualify for ESA in Youth.
 It is paid after 28 weeks of limited capability for work.

-It is possible that starting full or part-time study could prompt a review of a student's limited capability for work.
+It is possible that starting full or part-time study could prompt a review of a your limited capability for work.

 2. Income-related ESA (IR-ESA) is means-tested.
 You could be eligible if you are a part-time student and have limited capability for work.

 If you are a full-time student you could be eligible for ESA because you receive Personal Independence Payment (PIP) or Disability Living Allowance (DLA).

 Full-time students getting DLA or PIP are treated as having limited capability for work.